InnovateWorldio/goalflow/src/content/docs/EA-Meta/03-funding.md

 As a single full-stack software developer I am able to develop GoalFlow without any additional overhead and the complications of managing multiple developers.
 This allows me to keep the costs down.

 This is the reason why I am only asking for $15,000.
 It should easily be enough to get the project to a point where it can be released and used by a small number of users and validate it.
 From here if needed I can request additional funding if needed which supports incremental upscaling.
+If additional funding beyond the $15,000 is possible, it would further help me ensure my ability to continue development and maintain it.

 ## Sustainability

-After getting GoalFlow into production I can begin marketing it as a SaaS product.
+After getting GoalFlow into production I can begin serving it as a SaaS product.
 In this way I use the revenue to fund future development.

 Due to the benefits of the software and existing demand for it I am confident that I will be able to continue development and maintain it.

 ## Strategic Alignment

+To get a more detailed explanation of this section you can read [here](/content/docs/EA-Meta/06-why-now.md).

 ### "Why this?"